affinda/affinda-python/docs/sync_operations.md

 - `description` (`str`): Filter by description.
 Default value is None.
 - `annotation_content_type` (`str`): Filter by annotation content type, e.g. text, integer, float, date, etc. Default value is None.
-- `include_child` (`bool`): Whether to show child data points at the top level. :code:`<br />` By default child data points are shown nested inside their parent so they are excluded from the top level.
-Default value is None.
 - `identifier` (`list[str]`): Filter by specific identifiers.
 Default value is None.
 - `cls` (`callable`): A custom type or function that will be passed the direct response